April 15, 2020 Update

-Three of the 2020 Sobey Art Award longlisted artists will be selected to participate in an international residency ranging in length from three to six months.
-One of the remaining finalists will be selected to attend the 2020 Fogo Island Arts’ international residency program.
+Traditionally, three of the Sobey Art Award longlist artists are selected to participate in an international residency ranging in length from three to six months.
+One of the remaining four shortlist artists is chosen to attend the Fogo Island Arts’ international residency program.

 The Sobey Art Foundation and the National Gallery of Canada created the annual residency program in 2018 to offer additional support for young artists, and to raise the profile of contemporary Canadian art and artists around the world.
 The total annual value of the program is approximately $75,000 CAD, and includes funds for travel, living expenses, and materials.